aws-samples/sagemaker-studio-docker-ui-extension/README.md

 ## License

-This library is licensed under the MIT-0 License.
-See the LICENSE file.
+This project is licensed under the MIT-0 License.